xwmx/bindle/Readme.md

 Contains all dotfiles and directories from `$HOME` that have been added to the repository.

-The `dots` command assumes that any items at the root level of this directory are 1) dotfiles (files and directories with a `.` prefix like `.bashrc` or `.vim`) and 2) normally exist at your `$HOME` path, aka `~/`, which is the root level of your user account's home directory.
+The `bindle` command assumes that any items at the root level of this directory are 1) dotfiles (files and directories with a `.` prefix like `.bashrc` or `.vim`) and 2) normally exist at your `$HOME` path, aka `~/`, which is the root level of your user account's home directory.

-To track items from `$HOME`, use `dots add`:
+To track items from `$HOME`, use `bindle add`:

-    dots add .bashrc
+    bindle add .bashrc

-This adds the file or directory to `$DOTFILES/home` and creates a symbolic link in `$HOME` referencing the file or directory.
+This adds the file or directory to `BINDLEPATH/home` and creates a symbolic link in `$HOME` referencing the file or directory.

 Once you've added a file, you need to commit it to the repository.

-    dots commit
+    bindle commit

 Which will `git add` the changed files and do a `git commit`.
-See `dots help commit` for more information.
+See `bindle help commit` for more information.

-If you want to stop tracking a dotfile or directory, run `dots restore`:
+If you want to stop tracking a dotfile or directory, run `bindle restore`:

-    dots restore .bashrc
+    bindle restore .bashrc

-This removes the symbolic link in `$HOME` and copies the original file back to `$HOME` from `$DOTFILES/home`.
+This removes the symbolic link in `$HOME` and copies the original file back to `$HOME` from `$BINDLEPATH/home`.

 ###### Example

-An example `dots`-managed home directory:
+An example `bindle`-managed home directory:

 [alphabetum/dotfiles/home](https://github.com/alphabetum/dotfiles/tree/master/home)